Boom Chicago: History

 2010: Dutch pollster Maurice de Hond makes his on-stage comedy debut in Political Party.
-With Pep Rosenfeld, Greg Shapiro and director Andrew Moskos he creates a show that combines politics, political discussion and A-list politicians who also perform in comedy scenes.
+With Pep Rosenfeld, Greg Shapiro and director Andrew Moskos, the show combines politics, political discussion and A-list politicians who also perform in comedy scenes.

 2011: The Leidseplein Theater becomes the Chicago Social Club.
-Together with Casper Reinders (Jimmy Woo) and Pieter de Koning and Joris Bakker (Bitterzoet), the venue undergoes a thorough upgrade and increases its club programming.
+Together with Casper Reinders (Jimmy Woo) and Pieter de Koning and Joris Bakker (Bitterzoet) Boom Chicago upgrades and begins club programming.

 2012: Pep Rosenfeld speaks at TEDx Amsterdam: "Fight, Flight or Be Funny" and hosts TEDx Binnenhof where he makes fun of Prince Willem-Alexander and Princess Maxima, who are in the audience.
 Saskia Maas speaks at TEDx Education.

 2013: Boom Chicago moves from the Leidseplein to the Rozentheater, where they celebrate 20 years in Amsterdam with a show, The 7 Deadly Dutch Sins.
 The Chicago Social Club continues at Leidseplein.

 2013: Nightmare on the Rozengracht runs during October, a 30-minute walk-through haunted house and pop up bar for adults.

 2014: To promote What's Up With Those Beards?, Boom Chicago attempts to break the Guinness Book of World Records for most beards in one room.
 They only break the Dutch record.

-2016: For the first ever Dutch Correspondents' Dinner, Boom Chicago's Andrew Moskos and Wilko Terwijn help write the comedy speech for and coach Prime Minister Rutte.
-Boom Chicago performs a show called Angry White Men: Trump Up the Volume.
+2016: For the first ever Dutch Correspondents' Dinner, Andrew Moskos and Wilko Terwijn (and the RVD) write the comedy speech for and coach Prime Minister Mark Rutte.
+Pep Rosenfeld and Greg Shapiro performs Angry White Men: Trump Up the Volume.

-2017: Angry White Men: Trump Up the Volume (now Trump Up the Volume) becomes one of the longest running shows at Boom Chicago.
-Boom Chicago renovates their second theatre and launches The Upstairs Theater.
-Sunday Night Live take residency there and marks the return of long form improv to Boom Chicago.
+2017: Trump Up the Volume becomes the longest running show at Boom Chicago.
+Boom Chicago renovates and launches the Upstairs Theater, the best room for comedy in Amsterdam.
+Sunday Night Live take residency.
+Long form improv returns to Boom Chicago.
 Pep Rosenfeld, Greg Shapiro, and director Andrew Moskos present The Year in Search, a video in partnership with Google.

 2018: Andrew Moskos takes over as artistic director.
 The 25th anniversary show Bango! opens in May, starring Tamar Broadbent, Karel Ebergen, Simon Lukacs, Rhys Collier, Cene Hale, Emil Struijker-Boudier, Sacha Hoedemaker and directed by Andrew Moskos.

-The 25th anniversary year peaks on July 14 with two shows at Carré and the release of their book, The 25 Most Important Years in Dutch History.
-The Boom Chicago Academy begins teaching improvisation to the next generation.Escape Through the Movies, an escape room experience, opens at the Rozentheater.
+2018 The 25th anniversary year peaks on July 14 with two shows at Carré and the release of their book, The 25 Most Important Years in Dutch History.
+The Boom Chicago Academy begins teaching improvisation to the next generation.
+Escape Through the Movies, an escape room experience, opens at the Rozentheater.
 Saskia Maas launches InterActing, Boom Chicago's program for teenagers with autism.